Filter

 Entry Point

-• Measure the distance from the support (bottom) to the neckline.
+· Measure the distance from the low of the star to the high of the first candle.

 Stop-Loss Placement